contributte/datagrid/.docs/columns.md

 $grid->setColumnsHideable();
 ```

-Hidden columns are saved into session, so they will remain hidden along all next requests.
+Hidden columns are saved into [state storage](state-storage.md), so they will remain hidden along all next requests.

 ### Default hide